 A visual treat for those of you who like contemporary light installations.
-Pirelli Hangar Bicocca in Milan has opened its doors to a major retrospective by a Welsh artist Cerith Wyn Evans, who represented his country at the 2003 Venice Biennale.
+Pirelli Hangar Bicocca in Milan has opened its doors to a major retrospective by a Welsh artist Cerith Wyn Evans.
+The Welsh artist represented his country at the 2003 Venice Biennale.
 This time he returns to Italy with a new body of work, sculptures and installations (with light and sound effects) that will make you search for references to literature, philosophy, art history and science.

 Canova.
 Eterna Bellezza, Museo di Roma, until 15 March 2020

-Rome is a perfect place to admire the eternal beauty of neoclassical sculptures by Antonio Canova, an artist who was inspired by the city’s ancient heritage.
+Rome is a perfect place to admire the eternal beauty of neoclassical sculptures by Antonio Canova.
+The iconic artist was inspired by the city’s ancient heritage.
 The exhibition at the Museum of Rome features 170 sculptures, some of them on loan from international institutions such as the Hermitage in St. Petersburg.
-It also offers a chance to compare ancient sculptures, including Apollo Belvedere, with neoclassical marble statues by Canova.
+It also offers a chance to compare ancient sculptures, such as Apollo Belvedere, with neoclassical marble statues by Canova.

 Joan Miró.
 Il linguaggio dei segni, Palazzo delle Arti, Naples, until 23 February 2020

 Palazzo delle Arti in Naples invites art lovers to track the extraordinary career of one of the greatest artists of the 20th century.
 Eighty works by Joan Miró, on loan from the Serralves Foundation in Porto, show progress of his visual language, from the 1920s to the 1980s.
-They are dreamy, highly original and influenced by the Mediterranean colours of the artist’s homeland, Catalonia, so in this way they can be a perfect antidote to the winter weather.
+They are dreamy, highly original and influenced by the Mediterranean colours of the artist’s homeland, Catalonia.
+That’s why they can be a perfect antidote to the winter weather.

 Marisa Merz.
 Geometrie sconnesse palpiti geometrici and William Wegman.
 Being Human, MASI, Lugano, until 6 and 12 of January 2020

 Technically, these two exhibitions take place outside Italy, in the neighbouring Italian-speaking canton of Ticino in Switzerland.
+So they’re close enough to be included on the list of 10 art and design exhibitions in Italy.
 The first one is a tribute to Marisa Merz (1926-2019), the only female protagonist of the Arte Povera movement.
-It presents a broad selection of her works, from drawings to sculptures, that investigate the underlying theme of faces and figures.
+It presents a broad selection of her works, from drawings to sculptures.
+All artworks investigate the underlying theme of faces and figures.

-The second exhibition is dedicated to William Wegman, an American artist who has been using his beloved Weimaraner dogs as subjects of polaroids to make ironic observations on human characters, history of art and fashion trends.
+The second exhibition is dedicated to William Wegman, an American artist who cast his beloved Weimaraner dogs in a series of polaroids.
+They serve as ironic observations on human characters, history of art and fashion trends.
 An art trip worth crossing the boarder.